Top five best integrated dishwashers

 - Place settings:

 This dishwasher is a strong all-rounder - its cleaning is superb and it dries well without leaving watermarks.
-It's easy to program, too.
-It's quite expensive but is also efficient with energy and water, especially on the exco program - which reduces energy use by almost a third.
+It’s quite expensive, but is it worth it?

-Best energy saving integrated dishwasher
+Best energy-saving integrated dishwasher

 - Cleaning: